I have always been interested in the nature of meaning, a priority, necessity, and their interrelations.

 2013.
 ‘Epistemic Two-Dimensionalism and Arguments from Epistemic Misclassification’, Australasian Journal of Philosophy 91 (2):375-389 (with Edward Elliott and Clas Weber).
 (Published version, Preprint)

-There have been at least three separate critical responses to this paper:
+There have since been at least three critical responses published:

 Schroeter, Laura.
 2013.
 Epistemic Two-Dimensionalism and Empirical Presuppositions.
 Australasian Journal of Philosophy 91/2: 391-4.